SORSE/sorse.github.io/_bazaar/rse-in-the-digital-humanities-domain.md

 There are also some non-institutional groups in the DH which do RSE things just for fun in their free time.
 One of the groups are the [Research Squirrel Engineers](http://squirrel.link).
 If this slot will help to increase the amount of squirrels, this would be awesome!

-Please contact us by E-Mail and add yourself and your topics to our [Pad](https://hackmd.io/@florianthiery/BkapK_x0U/edit) to create some new collaborations and submissions for SORSE.
+If you want to be part of the small DH / archaeological related RSE group at SORSE, please contact us by E-Mail and add your topics to the **ARCHEO.RSE** [Pad](https://hackmd.io/@florianthiery/BkapK_x0U/edit) creating some new collaborations and submissions for SORSE.